House fire at Riverglades causes $400,000 damage

 Fire cause investigators were expected to attend the scene on Monday.

-Meanwhile, police have caught up with a handful of motorists over the past fortnight, including:
+Police have also caught up with a handful of other motorists over the past fortnight, including:

 • A 30-year-old Murray Bridge woman who allegedly returned a blood alcohol reading of 0.084 while driving on Hindmarsh Road around 10pm on Anzac Day; she lost her licence for six months, had her car impounded and will face court